The History And Process Of Balustrade In Perth

 Iron use in the ancient western world

-The use of Iron in Perth goes back centuries in the western world.
+The use of balustrade in Perth goes back centuries in the western world.
 The term wrought iron comes from a past word meaning “to work”, as to wrought iron it literally means “worked iron”.
 Compared to normal iron, it was subject to a higher rate of duty, and was considered stronger than cast iron, which is brittle and cannot be worked in hot or cold temperatures.
 The carbon content of wrought on is generally lower than cast iron, making it stronger but easier to shape and weld.
 It generally contained less than 0.1% carbon and 1% – 2% slag.
 Because of its many uses, strength and its ability to be incorporated into any building, iron was considered worth its weight in gold in the ancient age and was praised by the populace.
 Throughout the middle ages, wrought iron was used to be door and window covers (for protection) as well as several decorative purposes.
 This is commonly seen in the wrought iron gates in Perth and fences, which are still popular to this day.
 Wrought iron was also established in use in India, Asia and the Mediterranean, due to its higher availability than copper and tin, as well as its ability to be easily shaped into weapons and armour for war.

 How was it made?